prg-grp/website/_members/brazerol.md

 publications: 'author^=*Brazerol'

 teaser: >
-    I am an MBI student at the University of St. Gallen.
+ I am currently a master’s student at the University of Zurich, specializing in software systems.

 profile:
     name: BSc Alessio Fabio Brazerol